untitled-data-company/untitled-data-company.github.io/_posts/2024-05-21-How-to-create-a-dlt-source-with-a-custom-authentication-method-rest-api-vs-airbyte-low-code.md

 - quick connector development with code that is easy to maintain
 - a system that would allow them to run the pipelines efficiently to address their issues of scale

-The title image comes from [vecteezy.com](https://www.vecteezy.com/vector-art/111315-free-gear-wheels-vector)
+The author of the title photo is [Miguel Á Padriñán A](https://www.instagram.com/padrinan).

 # Background
 Data ingestion is a core component of a data platform and it is important to understand how the characteristics of a system suit a particular organization.